- What is CodeHS?

 If you took our first Teaching Intro Computer Science PD course and want more, this course is for you.

-This PD course is a follow-on to the first Intro PD course that is meant to be taken during the school year.
+This PD course is a follow-on to the first Intro PD course.
+It can be taken the same summer as the first PD or the following summer.
 Teachers will build on the skills from the first PD and learn more tips for running a successful computer science class.

 Who is it for?